SreehariSankar/CSDS435/README.md

 CSDS435 Data Mining
 Homework coding assingments for CSDS 435.

+HW6 update: Please refer to PDF on canvas for detailed instructions on running the code.

 HW5 update: Please download "data.zip" and ANN.py.
 Extract data.zip into the folder and simply run ANN.py

 ANN.py contains a basic neural network class to show the backpropogration algorithm.
 Do not expect much performance, even with tuned hyper-parameters.